INTHOP: A Second-Order Globally Convergent Method for Nonconvex Optimization

 \subsubsection{INTHOP:A}

 INTHOP:F (Algorithm \ref{algo:GlobalStructure}) assumed a constant value of the interval size, making it a hyperparameter for our algorithm.
 However, the same value of interval size might not be appropriate for a different function or different regions of a function.
 Accordingly, we develop two variants of INTHOP based on adaptive interval size.
-Theorem \ref{theorem:theo1} stated the effect of interval size on the difference between $\nabla^2 L_t$ and $\nabla^2 f_k$.
-Now, we formally state the effect of the regularization parameter \( \alpha \) on the norm of the computed search direction. \begin{lemma} Let the search direction be given by \( \mathbf{p}_k = -\nabla^2 \mathcal{L}_t^{-1} \nabla f_k \), where \( \nabla^2 \mathcal{L}_t = \nabla^2 f_t + 2\alpha \mathbf{I} \).
-Then, the norm of the $\mathbf{p}_k$ at iteration $k$ satisfies: